-- Artificial intelligence will destroy some forms of work whilst create new forms of work.
-No-one knows for sure what the net effect on jobs will be, but the skills required to succeed in the future will be different.
+- Artificial intelligence will destroy some forms of work and create new forms of work.
+No-one knows for sure what the net effect on jobs will be.
+But the skills required to succeed in the future will be different.

-Research by the IMF suggests that automation will affect women's jobs disproportionately as they tend to be employed in more routine jobs.
+- Research by the IMF suggests that automation will affect women's jobs disproportionately.
+This is because they tend to be employed in more routine jobs.

-- As machines take on more and more complex roles, the ethical considerations become more complex.
+- The ethical considerations become more complex as machines take on more complex roles.
 For example, in a situation where the death of either a passenger or a pedestrian is unavoidable, how should an autonomous vehicle choose?